guilhermecaixeta/Generic.Repository.EFCore/README.md

       * ListNullOrEmptyException, if the list is null or empty the exception is thrown
       * NotEqualsFieldException, if the value of the fields is not equals
   * Implemantation of BaseRepositoryAsync with filter has been separeted providing more abstraction
+* V.1.0.3
+ Improvements and bugfix
+  * Bugfixs
+    * Fix error in caused by native DI
+    * Fix error in some validations of ThrowErrorIf
+  * Improvements
+    * Pagination has been improved
+    * Add bulk insert, update and delete extesion
+    * Add multitransactions in Repository

 ## DOC
-This documentation has been updated with the version 1.0.2
+This documentation has been updated with the version 1.0.3

  ### 1
  On startup project yor will add this